 This essay is where the term ‘Headless Fatty’ originated.
+I wrote it in 2007.
 If you want to cite this work you can use the following details: Cooper, C. (2007) ‘Headless Fatties’ [Online].
 London.
 Available: http://charlottecooper.net/publishing/digital/headless-fatties-01-07

 I started to notice the Headless Fatty phenomenon a couple of years ago, when the current wave of the War on Obesity (also known in the press as the Global Obesity Epidemic, the Obesity Crisis, etc) began to get coverage.
 Every hand-wringing article about the financial cost of obesity, and every speechifying press release about the ticking time bomb of obesity seemed to be accompanied by a photograph of a fat person, seemingly photographed unawares, with their head neatly cropped out of the picture.

 Since then, the Headless Fatty has become a staple of news journalism.
 It’s quite bizarre, fat people are in the news all the time, almost constantly; “Obesity” returns more than twice as many Google News hits as “Madonna.”
 But we are presented as objects, as symbols, as a collective problem, as something to be talked about.
 Unless we play the game and parrot oppressive, self-hating, medicalised views about fat, fat people’s own voices, feelings, thoughts and opinions about what it is to be fat are entirely absent from the discourse.
 Because of this, we are currently unable to capitalise on the allure a fat body holds to viewers and readers, and this will probably continue as long as we are disenfranchised beings.